adv-labs-ufr/handbook/_sources/intro.md

 ---

 ## 🆘 Emergency & Contact
-- Emergency: 112 (internal phones: 0-112)
+- Emergency: 112 (works also from internal phones)
-- Institute safety officer: (to be confirmed)
-- Course organizers: fp@physik.uni-freiburg.de
+- Course organizers: call (0761) 203-7645 or write to fp@physik.uni-freiburg.de

 ---